+The Applicant shall provide the input data set of the road traffic noise computational model adopted in the assessment for various scenarios.
 The data shall be in electronic text file (ASCII format) containing road segments, barriers and noise sensitive receivers information.
-CD-ROM(s) containing the above data shall be attached in the EIA report.
+CD-ROM(s) containing the above data shall be submitted together with the EIA report.